 Here are some tips on how to save money on your car rental in Rome.

 - Book in advance.
 Just like for everything, also for the car rentals booking in advance can save you money.
 You can find more offers and promotions usually active only in the low season and you can definitely find more options for cars and prices available.

 - Compare car rentals.
 Different providers, different cars, different prices.
 In Italy, there are many car rentals operating, from Hertz to Avis to AutoEurope.

 - Inquire about fuel prices.
 In Italy, fuel is pretty expensive.
-Different stations have different prices, they can change even from a fuel station to the next.
+Different stations have different prices, they can change even from one fuel station to the next.
 You will learn what are the most convenient stations around where you are based.
-Renting a hybrid (self-charging, not USB) would be ideal, but I’m not sure you can find one.

 - Pick the right place.
 Renting your car from Fiumicino Airport is cheaper than inside Rome, even Termini Station.